In a Neverland of misty mountains, cloud forests, and a thousand shades of green, there is a subculture of boys who will never grow up.

 Someone who is willing to oh-so-carefully remove those labels and look at them as if they were their very own children.

-Someone who is willing to look deep into the eyes of each lost one and truly see him—not as a project, or a victim, or an orphan, or an experience, or a warm feeling, or a story to tell, or a photo op—but as a heart and a soul hungry for belonging.
+Someone who is willing to look deep into the eyes of each lost one and truly see him—not as a project, or a victim, or an orphan, or an experience, or a warm feeling, or a story to tug at heartstrings with, or a photo opportunity—but as a heart and a soul hungry for belonging.

 Someone who is willing to acknowledge the unshakeable truth that the only way to become unlost—is to find Home.